smonroe4242/smonroe4242.github.io/README.md

 - Label system capable of **forward and backward declarations**
 - Two pass system:
 	- Instructions are digested into machine code as encountered
-	- Label addresses are calculated and stored seperately
+	- Label addresses are calculated and stored separately
 	- Label references are filled with 0's in the outfile buffer
 	- Blanks are filled with address offsets in second pass using table of labels
 - Upon syntax error, message is printed containing the failing syntax and line number in file